 Boating Adventures a Pontoon Was Made For

 Cruising comfortably in calm or shallow waters, the ease and comfort a pontoon provides alone is enough to choose the boat with the dual-tube hull that’s surging in popularity.
 But we’re here to showcase best-selling pontoon activities.
-Here are a few of our favorite adventures made better when in a pontoon.
+Here are a few of our favorite boating adventures made better when on a pontoon.

 While we don’t love the name party barge, we like the additional passenger capacity a pontoon has to offer.
 The more people you can share time on the water with, the better.

 The ample deck space and shape of a pontoon, when combined with the stability of its dual-hull design, set the stage for a land-like experience on the water.
 Pontoons host about a third more passengers than powerboats of the same length.
 Their shape and width, and their ability to cut through chop with ease allow for a variety of furniture layouts that cater to entertaining.
 Whether it be dining, enjoying a cocktail, playing games, or just chatting while out on the water, a pontoon offers ample opportunity for it all.
 This includes your furry friends, who adapt quickly to the surefootedness a pontoon offers.

 Casting and cruising are a breeze from the deck of a pontoon.